naninovel/docs/docs/guide/text-printers.md

 Alternatively, you can set `Message Sound` in the character configuration menus to play character-specific sounds when the text is revealed while that character is the author of the message (no matter which text printer is printing that message).
 In case both `Message Sound` of the message's author and `Reveal Sfx` of the active printer are assigned, `Message Sound` will be played instead of the printer's default `Reveal SFX`. `Chars SFX`, when configured, will always be played, no matter if `Message Sound` of the author is specified or not.

+The text reveal sounds are played very often (depending on the message reveal speed) and are clipped when same sound is played in consequence, so make sure the corresponding audio clips are very short and sharp (without any pause/silence at the beginning).

 ## TextMesh Pro

 Naninovel supports [TextMesh Pro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126) via a standalone extension package, that contains `Fullscreen`, `Dialogue` and `Wide` printers implemented with the TMPro UI text components.